Home » Blog » How to Tell Your Children You’re Getting a Divorce

 Keep The Conversation Positive When You Tell Your Children You’re Getting A Divorce

 When telling your children about the divorce, it’s necessary to discern what information is appropriate to say to your children and what isn’t.
-Especially in the case of a divorce caused by infidelity or abuse, airing these adult matters to your children too soon or at all could confuse them, or worse still, poison their minds against one of their parents.
+Especially in the case of a divorce caused by infidelity or abuse, airing these adult matters to your children too soon or at all could confuse them or, worse still, poison their minds against one of their parents.

 It may be tempting to tell your children of your ex’s misdoings, especially if you feel wronged.
 However, a judge could interpret your words as manipulative, with you using your children as pawns against your ex.
 Remind yourself that your ex as a spouse is not the same as your ex as a parent.
-He or she may have been a terrible spouse, but an excellent parent, and painting your ex in a bad light to your children could confuse and harm them emotionally.
+He or she may have been a terrible spouse but an excellent parent, and painting your ex in a bad light to your children could confuse and harm them emotionally.

 Instead, present a positive picture to your children when telling them about the divorce.
 Examples could be: “It’s not your fault Mom and Dad had issues we simply couldn’t resolve,” or “Mom and Dad will always love you as much as we do now and will always be here for you.”
 Or, of course, you could use the infamous, “Now you get to have two birthday celebrations,” which might sound trite at first but is often true.
 The bottom line is to stay mindful of your children, given the news they are receiving and their age.